-In two weeks, I’ll be hitting the John Muir Trail, a well-known nature walk, named for California’s best-known naturalist, anywhere from 211 to 224 miles long (depending on the source and how you count) that winds its way through California’s Sierra Nevada mountains.
+In two weeks, I’ll be hitting the John Muir Trail, a well-known nature walk, named for California’s best-known naturalist.
+It’s a long trail, anywhere from 211 to 224 miles long depending on the source and how you count, that winds its way through California’s Sierra Nevada mountains.

 I was supposed to undertake this adventure with a friend of mine, but he had to cancel because of work.
 When he let me know, I was left with two choices: call it off or continue as planned.

 My FILDI in this matter is mighty, so I’m forging ahead.

 How Long Will it Take?

 First estimates had me finishing in 12 days.
 Ambitious, I know, but some people have done it in seven.
 Seven might be a tad fast for me, but I do like to keep moving along at a steady pace.
 But due to circumstances beyond my control (of which I suspect there will be a least a few more coming my way), I’ve got a revised estimate of 14 days.
 That’s roughly 16 miles a day (more if I can swing it), but mileage will vary between 12 and 20 depending on the terrain I’m crossing—shown here this John Muir Trail elevation chart (courtesy of Loc Nguyen via Flickr, CC BY-ND 2.0):

 Right now, I’m about 80 percent certain the trip will start as planned, but only about 50 percent sure that I will finish the entire trail as planned due to a few unknowns (in order):

 - Trail conditions.
 There was a huge windstorm in California back in November, and the area around Red’s Meadow and Devil’s Postpile National Monument (about 1/4 of the way down the trail, give or take a few fractional points) is littered with fallen trees.
 It will almost certainly slow me down and may be impassable, given my 14-day time frame.